 They own and have been living and working on a rooibos tea farm just outside Niewoudtville in the Northern Cape for the past 16 years.

 It is the ideal setting for Julia to experiment and practise with various materials, mediums and art forms.
 She also owns a retail shop in Nieuwoudtville.

-Upon eventually relocating to the Northern Cape and settling at Aggeneys, Julia bought a pottery oven and did mostly handwork, which she sold in Aggeneys, Spingbok, Cape Town and Vredendal as well, for or a period of 3 to 4 years.
+Upon eventually relocating to the Northern Cape and settling at Aggeneys, Julia bought a pottery oven and did mostly handwork, which she sold in Aggeneys, Spingbok, Cape Town and Vredendal, for a period of 3 to 4 years.
 She made her own clay stamps and made authentic African impressions in stoneware and grogged earthernware vessels.
-She also initiated and funded a storyblanket project using silkscreen prints with the shellac method, which worked tremendously in the storytelling effort of a local, Boy Brandt, since it imitated a linocut look.
+She also initiated and funded a story blanket project using silkscreen prints with the shellac method, which worked tremendously well in the storytelling effort of a local, Boy Brandt, since it imitated a linocut print.
 The artwork itself was done by Trudie Rochel.
 It almost came in for a Brett Kebble exhibition in late 2010.
 Ten of these Africana-impression blankets were printed and some of them exhibited and sold at Artvark Gallery, Kalk Bay, and Hantamhuis in Calvinia.
 The aim of this project was mainly job creation.
 Julia looked for potential artists to develop the skill and process of giving the blanket artworks the impression of linocut blocks, by using a shellac technique.

 Grey-headed man 1/5 limited edition print on aluminum.
 100cm x 85cm.
 R7850

 Untitled.
 Mixed Media textured painting.
 95cm x 85cm.
 R18 000